-Distribution: Occurring in scattered locations on both sides of the Cascades crest in Washington; Alaska south to California, east to Montana and Wyoming; also occurring in most of eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California, east to Montana and Wyoming; also occurring in most of eastern North America.

 Conservation Status: Not of concern